miriamrie/miriamrie/README.md

  -
 👀 Currently I am pursuing a Bachelor degree in Applied IT studying at Wintec transitioning from the Arts field.
 -
-- 💻 Major: Software Engineering with the interest in Web Development & UX Design.
+- 💻 Major: Software Engineering with the interest in Web Development and UX Design.
 Open to exploring other tech journeys as well.

 - ✨ My focus is an full stack developer (front- and back- end development) plus anything design (Game, UI/UX Design, Graphic Design ).